- Yotsuya Station area

 - Taki’s part-time job location

 When I started working in the Yotsuya area in the beginning of the year, I had already seen the movie ‘Your Name’, but I ignored that most of the locations were around there.
-My colleagues suggested I got familiar with the surroundings and that I paid a visit to Suga shrine and mentioned the fact it was the place with the stairs at the end of the movie.
-However, the funniest part for me when I went there for the first time was on the way, when I stopped in the small streets nearby, realizing ‘Wait, I know this fork road!’ or ‘Oh, that’s the post box!’
+My colleagues suggested I get familiar with the surroundings and that I pay a visit to Suga shrine and they mentioned the fact it was the place with the stairs at the end of the movie.
+However, the most fun part for me when I went there for the first time was on the way, when I stopped in the small streets nearby, realizing ‘Wait, I know this fork road!’ or ‘Oh, that’s the post box!’
 I was in awe that all the details were at exact same place.

 Here is my suggested walk for you to have the same experience!
 I had great fun posing at the same place as the characters and I hope you’ll enjoy doing the same.
 By the way, the pictures were taken by fellow Tadaima Japan writer and friend Hatsu.
 Check out her articles!

 When Taki and Mitsuha start running to each other at the end of the movie, Taki gets out at the Shinjuku Station South entrance, while Mitsuha gets out at Sendagaya Station.
 For some reason they end up meeting in the stairs near Suga Shrine, not so far from Yotsuya station.

 To start this walk, I recommend using the Tokyo Metro Marunouchi Line or Namboku Line, then get out at Exit 1.
 (You can also take the JR Chuo-Sobu Line, which the characters are riding when they see each other, but you’ll have to cross the street to reach the movie locations).